 KDI School annually holds the KDIS Alumni Working Partner Program which aims to connect alumni as working partners and to enhance international cooperation by acting as a control center for global partnerships.
-In 2022, over 50 projects were submitted and 36 successful partnerships were created.
+In 2023, 60 projects were submitted and 47 successful partnerships were created.
 When the program is over and the joint projects are finished, we select the best teams and invite them to Korea to share their project outcomes with all the other alumni.